Ma3yTa/Utilitarian/interactive/README.md

 # Interactive Coding

+This folder houses all [F# Interactive](https://docs.microsoft.com/en-us/dotnet/fsharp/tutorials/fsharp-interactive/) scripts.

+This is a good place to explore concepts and ideas and to do little experiments to learn about internals of structures and operations.

-In this folder live all your scripts.
-This is the place to get started with new features and explore concepts and ideas.
-Always make sure you have one file that properly sets up everything so you can just create a new `.fsx` and get started without any obstacles (see `setup_fsi.fsx`)
+There is a file `setup_fsi.fsx` that properly sets up all the boilerplate, so you can just create a new `.fsx` and get started without any obstacle.